2022 Annual Federal Tax Refresher Course

 WHO SHOULD NOT TAKE THIS COURSE

-This 6-hour AFTR course provides a comprehensive review of the Tax Cuts and Jobs Act passed by Congress on December 22, 2017.
-Stay ahead of the curve in a competitive tax preparation environment with this course covering all of the essential developments impacting individual tax returns during the upcoming 2021 filing season.
-This course also includes a review of basic individual tax preparation information needed to prepare 2021 returns.
-Foreign account reporting is discussed, as is the problem of tax-related identity theft.
-Practices, procedures, and professional responsibility requirements mandated by Circular 230 are covered to equip the practitioner with the relevant information needed to complete a successful 2021 filing season.
+This 6-hour AFTR course provides a comprehensive review of the current provisions and recent changes to the tax code.
+Stay ahead of the curve in a competitive tax preparation environment with this course covering all of the essential developments impacting individual tax returns during the upcoming filing season.
+This course also includes a review of basic individual tax preparation information needed to prepare 2022 returns.
+Practices, procedures, and professional responsibility requirements mandated by Circular 230 are covered to equip the practitioner with the relevant information needed to complete a successful filing season.
 The course content is provided in a lively fashion focusing on real-world solutions to common tax preparation problems and is replete with examples and illustrations demonstrating how to apply the relevant rules.

 Upon completion of this course the reader will be able to: